WouterK12/Vue-Webshop/README.md

 ### Deploy

-If you want to deploy this, or a fork of this project, first [register the repository on Netlify](https://www.netlify.com/products/build/).
+If you want to deploy this project, or a fork of this project, first [register the repository on Netlify](https://www.netlify.com/products/build/).
 Set the following environment variables as described in [Netlify's documentation](https://docs.netlify.com/environment-variables/get-started/#site-environment-variables):

 - `PAYPAL_CLIENT_ID` - Your PayPal REST API Client Id